Were you wondering: is Acapulco safe to travel or not?

 See other regions such as Oaxaca if you are still in doubt.

 Acapulco is perfectly safe to travel alone or with your family.

-Use your common sense when taking excursions outside of resort hotel areas.
+Use common sense when taking trips outside of resort hotel areas.

 Don’t expect complete safety during the late hours, and stick to the confines of the bayside.
 Interestingly, most of the crime happens with those who appear to look like tourists.

 The best advice for anyone, both families and solo travelers is to blend in as much as possible.

 It would definitely help if you knew some basic Spanish conversation since Mexicans very much appreciate English speakers who learn it as a second language but don’t worry if you don’t, you can pick it up.